bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

 ## Searching in Collections

-You can also search in collections other than the default (posts) by including that in the prototype configuration:
+You can search in any custom collection by including that in the prototype configuration:

 `tigers/countries/country.html`
 ```yaml